Solrikk/PicTrace/README.md

 ## Getting Started with PicTrace: 🚀
 _PicTrace is a powerful image tracing and comparison tool designed to streamline your development process.
 Follow these steps to set up your environment and launch the application successfully._

-### Prerequisites
-To work with PicTrace, ensure you have the following components installed:

-- **Python 3.8 or higher:** PicTrace is built with Python.
-You can download the latest version of Python from [the official website](https://www.python.org/downloads/).
-- **pip:** The package installer for Python, which comes pre-installed with Python 3.4 and higher.
-We'll use pip to install the necessary dependencies.
-- **Git:** Required to clone the PicTrace repository.
-If Git is not already installed on your system, follow the installation instructions on [Git's official site](https://git-scm.com/downloads).

 | **Operating System** | **Commands for Setup and Launch** |
 |----------------------|----------------------------------|
 | **Linux**            | ```bash sudo git clone https://github.com/Solrikk/PicTrace.git cd PicTrace sudo pip install poetry sudo poetry install sudo poetry run python3 main.py ``` |